Tips for Left-Handed Children Beginning to Write

 Some spiral bound notebooks have quite a chunky binding and get in the way.
 If its an art pad for drawing why not try it with the spiral at the top.
 Your page then being in a landscape format.
 Writing on lined paper?
 A notepad with a bigger margin may help.

 Writing with ink or pen can smudge with the palm of a left-handed writer.
 Angling the paper by 45 degrees up or down - whichever is more comfortable may help.

 When completing early writing exercises or filling in letters on worksheets, the questions or preceding letters may be obscured by the writing hand.
 So a little more patience may be needed when completing tasks.
 Patience by the writer and tutor!

-Left handedness can be an advantage in sport and a sign of a naturally creative mind.
-There is no reason to worry about a child preferring to use their left handed when it comes to writing.
-Armed with the points and the information in this article your childs left handed early writing can be pain and smudge free!
+Left-handedness can be an advantage in sport and a sign of a naturally creative mind.
+There is no reason to worry about a child preferring to use their left hand when it comes to writing.
+Armed with the points and the information in this article your child's left-handed early writing can be pain and smudge-free!

 Helping Colour-Blind Children ...and Teachers!

 Small Considerations Can Make a DifferenceThere are things you can do to help

 Playing to Learn - Child Led Play